Six Drivers of the Future of Corporate Learning

 The digital roof enables the gig economy, increases in contract work, and the shift to remote work.
 But as we live more of our lives under that digital roof, the personal bonds between us become weaker.

 The explosion in temporary contingent workers who do not receive corporate benefits raises questions about how businesses will train and develop these workers.
-Organisations have been split as to whether to include contractors in internal training and development initiatives.
+Organizations have been split as to whether to include contractors in internal training and development initiatives.
 This leaves external workers, at times, without access to the same opportunities to develop their skills.
 And the absence of common learning experiences can widen the cultural divide between external workers and the employees they work with daily.

-However, the distinctions between external workers and internal employees are beginning to fall away, given that increases in decentralised employment will likely continue.
+However, the distinctions between external workers and internal employees are beginning to fall away, given that increases in decentralized employment will likely continue.
 Providing experiences that gig workers value – everything from learning experiences to better communications – will encourage successful external workers to come back for multiple gigs or perhaps pursue full-time employment.

 Coaching for everyone

 Of course, much still depends on the quality of the human coach.
-But the digital roof opens the possibility of broadening leadership development to cover all levels of the organisation and all job categories.
+But the digital roof opens the possibility of broadening leadership development to cover all levels of the organization and all job categories.
 People with leadership potential can be spotted earlier in their careers and developed at a lower cost.
 For L&D departments, this means better ROI on program investments.

 Learning for now and the future

 The drivers of the future of corporate learning reveal an ironic and challenging shift: Even as machines replace employees or augment their roles, the most important element of change is in what humans can do.
-L&D professionals help employees maximise the skills they need to prepare for future evolutions of their jobs.
+L&D professionals help employees maximize the skills they need to prepare for future evolutions of their jobs.

 But merely offering courses on collaboration or conflict resolution won’t cut it.
 Improving employees’ skills requires a more subtle approach.
-By putting learning cues into the right context, people will learn to maximise their unique abilities more quickly and retain the knowledge they need to do their jobs more effectively.
+By putting learning cues into the right context, people will learn to maximize their unique abilities more quickly and retain the knowledge they need to do their jobs more effectively.

 Not all employees are ready for these changes.
 Our education systems are still set up to prepare students for lifetime careers in a particular specialty.
 With the rise of remote and gig work and with skills going out of date faster than ever, careers have become moving targets.

-As work becomes more decentralised, L&D professionals have an opportunity to zig where others zag.
+As work becomes more decentralized, L&D professionals have an opportunity to zig where others zag.
 Many companies are struggling with how (and whether) to develop an increasingly dispersed and contract-based workforce.
 There is no doubt that as the work-from-home and gig economies expand, more companies will leave training and development to individuals.
 Companies that integrate training for external workers with their in-house people will see better ROI and attract more and better employees.

 Meanwhile, technology isn’t simply erasing jobs.
 AI and machine learning are creating new roles and helping employees improve their productivity through augmentation.
 And as the primacy of the university degree as a hiring qualification continues to erode, a wider pool of candidates is coming into focus, potentially expanding access to desk-based jobs for people at the bottom of the economic ladder while helping companies address emerging talent shortages.